sicfran774/DayNote/README.md

 - Add specific image/note "DayNotes" to albums

 ### Possible Future Features
+- Modify colors of app
+- Export calendar to photo collage
 - See others' uploads for that day
 - Multiple calendars